Octachron/ocaml-perfomance-monitoring/pr10337/resume.md

 ```
 Var[observable_computation_time] = theoretical_computation_time^2 Var[scheduling_noise] + Var[noise]
 ```
-(assuming the two noises are not correlated), and this variance increases with the theoretical computation time.
+(/assuming the two noises are not correlated), and this variance increases with the theoretical computation time.
 This relative standard deviation might be problematic when computing ratio.

 If this second noise model is closer to reality, using the empirical average estimators might be not ideal.